OpenINF/wg-a-team/README.md

 <abbr title="Working Group">WG</abbr> (called “the A-Team” for nostalgic
 reasons).
-Although previously formally known as the Automation and Tools team, we often still use the nickname “A-Team”, and you’ll see A-Team references scattered throughout our codebases.
-We are proud to now finally be recognized as an officially-chartered <abbr title="Working Group">WG</abbr> (Working Group), we still prefer the “A-Team” nickname from our humble beginnings.
+Although previously formally known as the Automation and Tools team, we often still use the nickname “A-Team”, and you’ll see A-Team references scattered about throughout our codebases.
+Although we are proud to now finally be recognized as an officially-chartered <abbr title="Working Group">WG</abbr> (Working Group), we still prefer the “A-Team” nickname from our humble beginnings.
 Please preserve all instances of this esoteric usage that you may find while spelunking in our codebases by leaving